OSINTI4L/DuckyScript-Payloads/Payloads/PlunderPIN/README.md

 ### How it works

 An attacker will host a malicious Google homepage (homepage.html) clone on an Apache webserver.
-The malicious homepage will be injected by the USB RubberDucky or O.mg cable to the target mobile device.
+The malicious homepage will be injected by a Hak5 USB RubberDucky or O.mg device to the target mobile device.
 Once injected, it will configure the homepage in the Google Chrome browser user settings so that the homepage is now "swapped" with the malicious home page.
-When a user now opens the Google Chrome browser they will be displayed with the malicious homepage and be prompted for a phishing mechanism (fake "update") for the mobile device lockscreen PIN.
+When a user now opens the Google Chrome browser they will be displayed with the malicious homepage and be prompted with a phishing mechanism (fake "update") for the mobile device lockscreen PIN.
 The PIN will then be stored in the `access.log` file of the Apache webserver hosting the malicious homepage.

 #### The homepage.html
   - Features: